El General: Career and influence

 The Panama Canal connects Atlantic and Pacific trade routes and the descendants of the Black workers brought over “dancehall—an updated version of Jamaican reggae—into Panamanian sound system parties,” Panama, as a result, became a “multicultural melting pot” in which folks from Jamaica and Barbados were entering Panamanian spaces.
 Many reggaeton songs use dembow as their underlying basis for rhythm.

 The relationship between labor of Black, low-income folks in Panama City and reggaeton music has been their usage of reggae music as a form of protest.
 Afro-Panamanian artist Renato expressed that it was through singing reggaeton that financially struggling Black folks could protest the government and police brutality.
 This could be seen in the music of El General's former band partner Renato, whose 1987 Spanish Reggae song “Lo que el D.E.N.I. puede hacer”, based on Lloyd Lovindeer's Jamaican hit "Babylon Boops", recounts a case of police brutality in response to a domestic violence incident.

 In addition to reggae anti-policing history, themes regarding the commercialization of reggaeton, sexism, homophobia, and colorism emerged.
 In the podcast Loud hosted by Puerto Rican and reggaeton artist Ivy Queen, Ivy Queen shared her concerns regarding the role that commercialization of the genre plays in potentially silencing the rebellious fundamental themes in the music.
 The pushing away of Black roots can be detrimental to the very history that is reggaeton.

 El General's success has been tremendous and influential to the genre of Reggaeton today.
 After gaining international notoriety in the early 1990s, his style of Spanish Reggae influenced “Underground” which would birth what is now considered Reggaetón in Puerto Rico, establishing the popularity of Spanish-language reggae rap in Latin America and the Caribbean.
 El General's success also serves as a way of understanding how important is the connection between Black communities in Panama, the Caribbean (Jaimaica, Barbados, etc.), and the Caribbean-American communities in New York.

 Retirement

 In 2004, El General went on a farewell tour, announcing his retirement to focus on producing.
 However, after a few years, he seemed to have disappeared completely.
 A video that surfaced in 2008 features Franco explaining his return to the Jehovah's Witness faith and his leave from the music scene.
-Franco describes his time making music as a dark era and refers to his platinum records and accolades as “trophies from the devil”.
+Franco describes his time making music as a dark era.
 Franco is part of a wave of Latin artists (like Héctor el Father and Farruko) who have left Reggaeton for religious reasons.
 Gata, a cultural critic and Reggaeton artist, links the trend of these artists to notions of patriarchy and machismo and feeling guilty over sexual explicit lyrics.